Interview with Elder Shirley Ida Williams

 By Dawn Pond, GreenUP’s Downtown Vibrancy Project and Depave Paradise Program Coordinator

 This interview is part of the Jiimaan’ndewengadnong project.
 These oral histories are being shared and celebrated.
 The stories in this article have been adapted, with permission, from recorded conversations.
-There will be audio clips available on this webpage and in the Jiimaan’ndewengadnong park through phone numbers on the park plaques thanks to Nexicom and Impact Communications.
+This audio recording is available here and for visitors to the Jiimaan’ndewengadnong park through phone numbers on the park plaque thanks to Nexicom and Impact Communications.

 I had the privilege of meeting one of Tia Cavanagh’s mentors from her time at Trent University, Professor Emeritus Shirley Williams.
 Elder Shirley Ida Williams is a member of the Bird Clan of the Ojibway and Odawa First Nations of Canada.
 She is an accomplished educator of Anishinaabe culture and language, amongst other things, and she has given lectures all over Ontario.
 Tia recommended I talk to Shirley as Tia enjoyed learning from her as a student.

 When I visited Shirley she told me tales from her childhood.
 She has been in Nogojiwanong (Peterborough) for many years but was born and raised at Wikwemikong First Nation unceded Reserve on Manitoulin Island.
 Manitoulin Island, as the largest inland island in the world with over 100 lakes of its own, has inspired a strong connection with the water in many ways.